top of page

 Hiatal Surgery Service Recommendations

 A Hiatal Surgical Service is defined as investigation, assessment and surgery for the treatment of gastro-oesophageal reflux, symptomatic hiatus hernia and achalasia.
-It should have identity and defined structure including specialist surgeons, access to GI physiology, radiology, gastroenterology, specialist nutritional support and specialist nurse support.
+It should have multi-disciplinary involvement andn well defined structure including specialist surgeons, access to GI physiology, radiology, gastroenterology, specialist nutritional support and specialist nurse support.

 Performance guidelines

-To perform a minimum unit volume of > 50 hiatal cases per year (unit definition-a department within a hospital OR a collaboration of hospitals within a close geographical region)
+• perform a minimum unit volume of > 50 hiatal cases per year (unit definition - a department within a hospital OR a collaboration of hospitals within a close geographical region)

-To perform a minimum individual surgeon volume and > 10 cases per surgeon per year
+• perform a minimum individual surgeon volume > 10 cases per surgeon per year

 © 2018 by British Benign Upper GastroIntestinal Surgical Society